About Floyd Hoelting

 Floyd Hoelting was born in Nazareth, Texas and grew up on a family farm near Olpe, Kansas.
 He knew he wanted to experience the world, try new things, and learn from different cultures.
 His adventurous philosophy first led him through four years of service in the United States Air Force, visiting twenty countries.
 He graduated from Emporia State University and worked and studied under several great mentors while receiving his B.A. and M.S.E degrees.
 This led to 40-plus years in higher education administration, as well as consulting and lecturing on over 400 campuses in all 50 of the United States, Canada, and Mexico.

 More About Floyd

-For the past 18 years, Floyd has served as the Executive Director of the Division of Housing and Food Service at The University of Texas at Austin.
-Floyd manages $1.7 billion in Housing and Food Service assets, a $80 million annual budget, and a staff of 1200, providing housing, food services, conferences and student development for 8,000 students in fourteen residence halls, seven dining venues, and 750 apartments for graduates and students with dependents.
+For over 20 years, Floyd served as the Executive Director of the Division of Housing and Food Service at The University of Texas at Austin.
+Floyd managed $1.7 billion in Housing and Food Service assets, a $80 million annual budget, and a staff of 1200, providing housing, food services, conferences and student development for 8,000 students in fourteen residence halls, seven dining venues, and 750 apartments for graduates and students with dependents.

 Floyd started his career in university housing at Oklahoma State University, where he pursued his doctoral degree in student personnel management in higher education.
 Floyd stood out from the group for his passion and "anything is possible" attitude and was promoted to assistant director in three years.
 While at OSU, Floyd saw and acted on the potential learning experiences of the university housing and food service field and the integration of lifelong learning opportunities as part of the educational process.
 Floyd left Oklahoma State University to become the Director of Housing and Food Service at Western Illinois University and Illinois State University before returning to his Texas roots and accepting the position of director at The University of Texas at Austin.